FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 The validated BigQuery outputs will be used to build a Tableau product analytics dashboard.

-The dashboard will focus on the product journey:
+The dashboard should focus on the product journey:

 ```text
 Onboarding